Online in

 Treatment Approach

 Approach Description: Therapy is a safe place to explore challenges in our lives and find strengths that we never knew we had.
 It has the potential to lift us out of our rut so that we can finally make the changes that we've longed for.
-Whether you are working to decrease your anxiety, improve your self-esteem, unmasking and living authentically, learning about your neurodivergence, changing careers, exploring your gender or sexual identity, working on anti-racism, or trying to change your relationships, therapy can be a great place to get a fresh perspective and face these challenges with support.
-I am registered with PSYPACT and can provide teletherapy to individuals who live in 39 states, including Texas and Colorado.
+Whether you are working to decrease your anxiety, improve your self-esteem, unmask and live authentically, learn about your neurodivergence, change careers, explore your gender or sexual identity, work on anti-racism, or change your relationships, therapy can be a great place to get a fresh perspective and face these challenges with support.
+I am registered with PSYPACT and can provide teletherapy to individuals who live in 42 states.
 See www.psypact.org for more info.
+I'm also licensed in Texas and Colorado.

 Education & Credentials